gbdrummer/symbiocss/README.md

 # SymbioCSS
-A symbiotic methodology for HTML, CSS and JavaScript development
+A symbiotic methodology for HTML/CSS development

 ## Table of Contents